If you manage contractors through Remote in Russia and need urgent assistance, please contact your Remote representative.

 Remote makes employment in the United States easy.
 With our localized contracts, easy invoice management, and best-in-class compliance, you can grow your global team with confidence.

 The United States of America needs little introduction.
 The nation’s economy is bolstered by world-leading exports and innovation in technology, sports, arts, culture, media, and music.

-Home to Hollywood, Silicon Valley, and iconic brands like Apple, Google, Ford, Nike, and Adidas, the United States present’s one of the world’s most attractive recruitment pipelines.
+Home to Hollywood, Silicon Valley, and iconic brands like Apple, Google, Ford and Nike, the United States present’s one of the world’s most attractive recruitment pipelines.
 The country’s population is highly educated, driven to succeed, and open to remote work.

 The trend toward flexible, hybrid, and remote work continues in the US, with The Great Resignation taking hold.
 Smart employers on the lookout for experienced international talent should be considering taking advantage of this labor movement.
 For employers outside the US, offering a competitive benefits package can give you a genuine edge over local competitors.

 Statutory provisions for annual leave, sick leave,social security, and healthcare are comparatively low in the US.
 That means employers who can provide these benefits as part of an employee-focused total rewards program will find great success when attracting and retaining top quality US candidates.

 $$$$ (28 of 139 nations)

 Different for every state